neeraj102003/neeraj102003/README.md

 # 👋 Hello there!
 I'm Neeraj

 🚀 **About Me**
 As a **final-year Mechanical Engineering student**, I am passionate about exploring and solving engineering challenges through design, simulations, and innovative problem-solving.
-I thrive at the intersection of creativity and technology, with a strong foundation in **CAD modeling, engineering analysis, and CNC programming**.
+I thrive at the intersection of creativity and technology, with a strong foundation in **CAD modeling, engineering analysis**.

 🌟 **My Goal:**
 To contribute to cutting-edge projects in **mechanical design and product development** by applying my technical expertise and continuously evolving my skills.